-Making data-driven decisions has been a core philosophy at Portage Mutual Insurance in recent years.
-The use of data analytics allows us to make more informed and accurate rating decisions, which helps us better manage risk and protect policyholders' financial interests.
-To this end, we continue to invest in an actuarial team who can spearhead new analytics initiatives, whilst also providing empirical evidence to assist in informing our day-to-day business decisions.
+Making data-driven decisions is a core philosophy at Portage Mutual Insurance.
+The use of data analytics allows us to make more informed and accurate rating decisions, helping us better manage risk and protect policyholders' financial interests.
+To support this, we continue to invest in our actuarial team to lead new analytics initiatives and provide empirical evidence to inform our day-to-day business decisions.
+By embracing data-driven approaches, Portage Mutual Insurance is demonstrating its commitment to providing its policyholders with the best possible products and services.